 MIPS and Sliding Resistance of Bicycle Helmets

-Summary: MIPS has a patent on using a concept called the slip plane in a helmet.
+Summary: MIPS has a patent on one means of using a slip plane in a helmet.
 It may or may not help you avoid brain injury in a crash.
 Testing by the Snell Foundation showed no performance advantage.
 Others are developing alternatives.

 Lab tests demonstrate that you want the outside of your helmet to slide when you hit the pavement, not stick and jerk your neck.
 Rounder, slicker helmets are proven to do that better.